 Transportation costs will normally be based on the employee using their own automobile.
-They shall receive transportation costs as set out in the Wage and Benefit Schedule per kilometre (road).
+They shall receive transportation costs at the rate set out in the Wage and Benefit Schedule.

 When an employee leaves a job on which they have been entitled to subsistence allowance, their return travel expense shall also include a subsistence allowance in accordance with Article 20.00 of this Agreement for the following day.